(Pending for 2023-2024 internship year)

 The Internship Experience

-Supervision and Training: Interns meet individually with their primary supervisors each week for supervision which addresses all aspects of the intern’s clinical work.
+Supervision and Training: Interns meet individually with their primary supervisors each week for supervision, which addresses all aspects of the intern’s clinical work.
+Interns will also be able to meet with and consult with other members of psychology staff to discuss unit specific questions or cases.
 Additionally, group supervision for interns and psychology practicum students is held weekly.
 Interns will have the opportunity to share case conceptualizations, lead discussions regarding topics as they arise, trends in psychology, and cultural considerations for providing therapy to patients.
-Each intern is expected to develop on targeted staff training presentation over the year.
+Each intern is expected to develop one targeted staff training presentation over the year.

 Website: https://dfcs.alaska.gov/API/Pages/default.aspx